shailja-thakur/AutoChip/README.md

 # AutoChip

 AutoChip is designed to generate functional Verilog modules from an initial design prompt and testbench using a selected large language model.
 Errors from compilation and simulation are fed back into the LLM for repair.

+## NOTES:
+**AutoChip is currently undergoing significant refactoring efforts to fix existing issues and significantly expand the tool's capabilities.
+Most existing issues will be resolved in the refactor branch, though it should not be considered stable until it is merged into main.**

+**PaLM support is being modified and should currently be considered deprecated.
+Bard has been deprecated by Google and has been replaced with Gemini, so the current setup for that language model is no longer valid.**

 ## Setup: